brillout/wildcard-api/docs/intro.template.md

 Goals:
  1. JavaScript library to make the creation of a custom API super easy.
- 2. Debunk the common misconception that a generic API (REST/GraphQL) is a silver bullet.
+ 2. Debunk the common misconception that a generic API is a silver bullet.
-    A generic API is great for third party clients and large applications but is an unecessary burden for prototypes and medium-sized applications.
+    A generic API, such as a RESTful API or GraphQL API, is great for third party clients and large applications but is an unecessary burden for prototypes and medium-sized applications.

 With Wildcard,